Kaushalya Fernando

-Kaushalya Fernando (කෞෂල්යා ප්රනාන්දු), is a Sri Lankan actress, director, producer and a civil activist.
-Highly versatile actress who dominated stage drama and cinema, Fernando is a five-time winner of the prestigious best actress award at the State Drama festival.
+Kaushalya Fernando (කෞෂල්යා ප්රනාන්දු), is a Sri Lankan actress, director, producer and civil activist.
+Fernando is a five-time winner of the prestigious best actress award at the State Drama festival.
 She is the daughter of popular theatre director late Somalatha Subasinghe.

 Personal life

 Kaushalya was born as the daughter of Lionel Fernando and Somalatha Subasinghe.
 Her father Lionel was a civil servant and former ambassador.
 Her mother Somalatha is a well-known dramatist and a theatre director.
 She has one sister.
 Her grandparents were teachers and lived in Veyangoda.
 She went to four schools, first Anula College, then Gothami Balika Vidyalaya and Sujatha College, finally St. Paul's Girls School, Milagiriya.
 Besides arts, she is an athletic champion, competing at the 100, 200 and high jump events at the district levels.
 She graduated from University of Colombo with an arts degree.
 At that time, she was invited to join the department as a trainee English instructor by Prof. Siromi Fernando.
 She accepted it and then continued with a postgraduate diploma in English language teaching.
 She left the profession as a permanent staff member in 1999 and continued as a visiting lecturer.

 She is married to Dr. Chandana Aluthge and is a mother to twins, Haimi and Hans.
 Her husband is working at the University of Colombo at the Department of Economics.